bagustris/snr/readme.md

-# A repository for paper *"A simple repository template for reproducible research based on Python recipe"*
+# A repository for paper *"Automatic Speech Naturalness Recognition from Acted Dialogue"*

 by